Sydney Metro Northwest priority urban renewal corridor

 The NSW Government has committed $8.3 billion to build Sydney Metro Northwest – Australia’s largest transport infrastructure project currently under construction.

-The North West Rail Link is a new 23km rail link from Epping to Cudgegong Road at Rouse Hill.
-Eight new train stations will be built along the link at Cherrybrook, Castle Hill, Showground, Norwest, Bella Vista, Kellyville, Rouse Hill and Cudgegong Road.
+Once complete, the 23km rail link will run from Epping to Cudgegong Road at Rouse Hill.
+New stations will be built along the rail link at Cherrybrook, Castle Hill, Showground, Norwest, Bella Vista, Kellyville, Rouse Hill and Cudgegong Road (Area 20).

 The department finalised the North West Rail Link Corridor Strategy in 2013 after exhibiting the strategy and the eight draft structure plans during March and April 2013.

 During this time, four drop-in sessions were held at Castle Hill, Rouse Hill, Norwest and Cherrybrook.
 Submissions received and all the draft documents are available on our exhibition page.

 Following community consultation amendments were made to the draft corridor strategy and structure plans, incorporating where appropriate, suggestions received from the community.

 Community input is an important part of the planning process.
 A draft Land Use and Infrastructure Strategy will be prepared for each of the Showground, Bella Vista and Kellyville Priority Precincts.
 We will then seek community feedback in the second quarter of 2015.
 To find out more about how you can get involved please visit the Bella Vista, Kellyville and Showground priority precincts page.